dmbarbour/glas/docs/GrammarLogicProg.md

 ### Channel Based Interactions

 My initial thought is to model interactions around channels.
-This gives me many features I want - compositionality, simplicity, and scalability.
+This gives me many features I want - compositionality, simplicity, scalability.
 Procedural interaction can be modeled via request-response channel.
 Although extensibility is limited due to linear ownership of channels, this can be mitigated by modeling a databus or other extensible architecture.

 Channels can be modeled as partial lists, with the writer holding a cursor at the 'tail' of the list, and the reader holding the 'head'.
 To write a channel, we unify the tail variable with a pair, where the second element is the new tail.
 Then we update the local cursor to the new tail, ensuring we only write each location once.
 A written channel may be 'closed' by unifying with the empty list.
 (Closing a channel can be implicit based on scope.)